unahouExosite/docs/rpc/README.md

     `"public": true` includes public resources

-    `"tagged": ["tag1", "tag2"]` includes resources that have been tagged with "tag1" or "tag2" by any client.
+    `"tagged"` specifies a list of tags and includes only resources that have tags in the list.
+For example, `"tagged": ["tag1", "tag2"]` would include resources that have been tagged with "tag1" or "tag2" by any client.

 ####response